flxbl-io/sfpowerscripts/decision records/deployments/004-aliasfy-eliminate-redundancy.md

 - If neither is found, an error will be thrown.

-- To ensure the changes do not disrupt exising users of the aliasfy feature, this enhanced aliasfy package feature has to be explictly enabled as 'aliasfyv2'in the sfdx-project.json
+- To ensure the changes do not disrupt exising users of the aliasfy feature, this enhanced aliasfy package feature has to be explictly enabled as 'enableAlisifyInheritence' in the sfdx-project.json

 By implementing this inheritance mechanism, we reduce redundancy, simplify maintenance, and minimize the scope for errors.